Top civil servant warned Boris Johnson was ‘nationally distrusted’, leak reveals

 Mr Hancock’s adviser said: “Rather than doing too much forward signalling, we can roll pitch with the new strain.”
 The then health secretary responded: “We frighten the pants of everyone with the new strain.”

-Meanwhile, Mr Sunak came under pressure to answer questions about whether Treasury officials ignored evidence that his summer 2020 Eat Out to Help Out scheme helped spread the virus.
+Meanwhile, Mr Sunak came under pressure to answer questions about whether Treasury officials ignored evi’dence that his summer 2020 Eat Out to Help Out scheme helped spread the virus.

-On 24 August 2020, Mr Hancock told Mr Case he had “kept it out of the news” in a message suggesting that the scheme boosting the economic had had a negative impact in terms of infections.
+On 24 August 2020, Mr Hancock told Mr Case he had “kept it out of the news” in a message suggesting that the scheme boosting the economy had had a negative impact in terms of infections.

 He said: “We have had lots of feedback that [Eat Out to Help Out] is causing problems… I’ve kept it out of the news but it’s serious.
 So please please lets not allow the economic success of the scheme to lead to its extension.”